 The first dose of the vaccine is given at the age of 11 months, and the second dose is given at 15 months.
 Children who go to a daycare center before that can already be vaccinated from the age of 9 months.

-After having the second dose of the vaccine, about 92 to 99 out of 100 people are immune to (protected against) measles.
+After having the second dose of the vaccine, about 95 to 100% of people are immune to (protected against) measles.
 This protection usually lasts for the rest of their lives.
 In very rare cases people still get measles even though they have had the vaccine.
 This mainly happens in older adults who have only received one dose of the vaccine.

-Since the beginning of March 2020, people in Germany are sometimes obliged to prove that they have immunity to (protection against) measles: Before being allowed to go to a daycare center, school or other community facility, all children aged 1 and over have to prove that they have been vaccinated against measles or are immune to it.
-Immunity can be proven with a blood test to look for antibodies.
-This legal requirement also applies to people who work in those places and were born after 1970.
-Proof can be provided in the form of vaccination records, the child's health record booklet (“U-Heft” in Germany) or a medical certificate from the doctor.
+Since 2020, people in Germany are sometimes required to show that they are immune to measles: Before being allowed to go to a daycare center, school or other community facility, all children aged 1 and over have to prove that they have been vaccinated against measles or are immune to it.
+This legal requirement also applies to people who were born after 1970 and work in health facilities such as hospitals or doctor’s offices, community facilities or shared accommodation.
+Vaccination status can be shown with the child's health record booklet (“U-Heft” in Germany), vaccination records or a medical certificate from the doctor.
+Immunity can be verified with a blood test for antibodies.